-Section 3.2.10 of this report describes where some telephone survey respondents gave fear of exposure through the media as a reason for not calling the police concerning family violence.
+Section 3.2.10 of this report describes where some telephone survey respondents gave 'fear of exposure through the media' as a reason for not calling the police concerning family violence.

-The lack of integrated communication systems between bordering police services is perpetuated through information 'silos': telecommunications, dispatch and records management systems, and processes which are not accessible to other police agencies; and a lack of interoperable radio and telephone systems.
+The lack of integrated communication systems between bordering police services is perpetuated through information silos: telecommunications, dispatch and records management systems, and processes which are not accessible to other police agencies.
 Such silos do not support public or officer safety, or effective and efficient policing.